nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 * For `DateTimeField`, the `format` input will specify the time string format in which the input should be provided in the web page
 * For defining a `textarea` input, additional input of `widget=TextArea()` can be provided to the `StringField`

-## Basic Form example with front-end validation
+## Serving Form object in the template
 * The below `server.py` is a simple flask server
 * It serves `home.html.j2` template present in the `templates` folder
 * The page can be accessed at `http://localhost:50100`